 The greatest benefit of content marketing for small businesses is that it can put them on par with established companies with far larger budgets than theirs.
 It allows them to build a brand online, reach new markets, expand their operations, and grow.

-Furthermore, once you set your strategy in motion and start publishing, your content can provide lasting results, with minimal additional efforts.
+Furthermore, once you set your strategy in motion and start publishing, your content can provide lasting results, with minimal additional effort.

 While all this may not be as easy for small businesses as it is for their more powerful counterparts, with hard work and dedication, it’s possible.